-Your furnace and air conditioner work over time in the winter and summer to keep your house at the temperature you prefer.
+Your furnace and air conditioner work overtime in the winter and summer to keep your house at the temperature you prefer.
 Attic insulation keeps the air inside your home in and the outside air out.
 If your attic is not properly insulated, your HVAC could be in overdrive trying to regulate temperature.

 Insulation is Long Lasting

-A properly insulated and well maintained home offers a great return on investment.
+A properly insulated and well-maintained home offers a great return on investment.
 Your insulated attic may last up to 100 years if well maintained.

 Insulation Keeps You Comfortable

 If your bedrooms are located on the top floors of your home, you are more vulnerable to the temperature outside.
-If you struggle to regulate the temperature of your bedrooms, lack of insulation may be the cause.
+If you struggle to regulate the temperature of your bedrooms, a lack of insulation may be the cause.
 Some rooms may experience a temperature fluctuation of up to 15 degrees between floors.
 Insulating your attic will keep you comfortable in the peak of summer and winter when your HVAC is getting the most use.

 Insulation Can Improve Air Quality

-Your HVAC works hard to keep pollutants such as dust, pollen, mildew and more out of your house.
+Your HVAC works hard to keep pollutants such as dust, pollen, mildew, and more out of your house.
 Without proper insulation, the buildup of these airborne allergens can result in poor indoor air quality.
 Attic insulation can prevent the spread of these pollutants throughout your home, helping to keep your air stay fresh.

 Insulation Can Protect Your Roof

 An uninsulated attic is more susceptible to damage from heat and moisture.
-It protects your roof from heat build up, which can damage the shingles and compromise the wood behind them.
+It protects your roof from heat build-up, which can damage the shingles and compromise the wood behind them.
 Insulating your attic will prevent the formation of mold due to excess moisture.

 Related Post: The Unexpected Benefits of Insulated Siding